taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 ```
 The difference between the two is that in the first case there is a separate requirement with the verification result as evidence record in the assurance case instance for each component , while in the second case the requirement is recorded only for the top level system with the verification producing a report detailing any leaf component that does not satisfy the requirement.
 In other words, in the first case, the verification activity only examines the component that is the target of the verification, while in the second case the verification activity traverses the AADL instance model to find and verify each leaf component.

-In the next section we will show you how such verificaiton methods are written, registered, and used in verification plans.
+In the next section we will show you how such verification methods are written, registered, and used in verification plans.

 ## Verification of System Requirements ##
 System requirements are expected to be verified.
-This is accomplished by defining a verificaiton plan for each of the system requirement sets.
+This is accomplished by defining a verification plan for each of the system requirement sets.
 A verification plan consists of a claim for each of the requirements.
 The claim consists of a set of verification activities, and an optional logical expression (**assure** clause) to represent the argument for meeting the claim.
 By default all verification activities must be met.
 Otherwise, users can express conditional relations between verification activities, e.g., one must be successful before a second one is performed, or a second verification activity is the backup in case the first does not succeed.
 For the full set of logic expressions see the [online help for ALISA in OSATE](https://rawgit.com/osate/alisa/develop/org.osate.alisa.help/contents/00-Main.html).

 In the example below (found in file *scsvplan.verify*) the first claim consists of two verification activities to verify the weight requirement.
 Both will be executed when the system is being verified.
 The first verification activity invokes an OSATE analysis plug-in, while the second invokes a Resolute claim function.
 The second claim also consists of two verification activities.
 In this case, the latency analysis is performed on the assumption that the system is schedulable.
 Therefore, we specify that the *timing* activity must complete successfully before the latency analysis is performed.
 > Note: The call to the verification method does not explicitly specify the component instance on which the verification is performed.
 It is automatically supplied to the Plugin method or Resolute method as first parameter.